robinnong/kana-match/README.md

     * Webpack
     * SCSS

-### To Do
+## To Do
 - Accessibility audit
 - Add a Kanji learning section and calls to an API to receive kanji information

-### Improvements from Vanilla JS to Vue
+## Improvements made
 - Discontinued Drag and Drop feature in quiz and implemented "Tap to Match" feature for improved accessibility.
-- Refactored the web application from Vanilla JS to Vue's single file components
+- Refactored the entire web application from Vanilla JS to Vue's single file components
 - Routing to Home, Chart and Quiz pages

 ## How to use this repository